-In a pot, add butter and arborio rice and stir them together quickly.
-Cook the rice until they are almost toasted.
+In a pot, add butter and the arborio rice and stir them together quickly.
+Cook the rice until it is almost toasted.
 Then, add wine and wait until the wine has absorbed.

 Step 2: Add broth

-Add broth to rice and cook it until all the broth is absorbed.
-The risotto should be creamy but not mushy.
-In the end, add mushrooms to the rice.
+Add broth to the pot and cook it until all the liquid is absorbed.
+The risotto rice should be creamy but not mushy.
+While this is cooking, move on to Step 3.

 Step 3: Cook mushrooms

-Take a large pot, and heat some oil in it.
-Add onion and cook them until translucent.
+Take a large skillet, and heat some oil in it.
+Add onion and sauté them until translucent over medium-high heat.
 Now add garlic, butter, bay leaf, thyme, and mushrooms, and cook them until they become soft and golden.
-Once done, season with pepper and salt and remove the pot from the heat.
+Once done, season with pepper and salt and ladle them into your risotto pot.

 Step 4: Serve

-Before serving, mix parmesan and peas and garnish with parsley.
+Before serving, mix in parmesan and peas and garnish with parsley.
 Serve warm.

 Tips to make the best recipe